-I loved being able to pick out what I wanted, and I found the challenge of keeping it in our budget fun (it must be my math teacher side)!
+I loved being able to pick everything out, and I found the challenge of keeping it in our budget fun (it must be my teacher side)!
 Mood boards were my best friend as I tried to pick out lighting for an entire home that felt cohesive.
-I chose some paint colors ahead of time, but for most of the rooms, we left them white — so that I could design them once we had lived in the home for a little while and knew what we wanted and needed.
+I chose some paint colors ahead of time, but for most of the rooms, we left them white — so that I could design them once we had lived in the home for a little while and knew what worked best.

 What prompted the decision to move to the country and basically start from the ground-up?

 My husband, Aaron, had wanted to own land for a long time.
 I had to grow into the idea because I was so used to being in the city and loved being so close to everything.
 We started looking for homes that were for sale, but we didn't find any houses that met our needs and had the size of land that we hoped.
 That's when we looked into doing a custom build.
 We found the lot of land that we wanted first (location is always key), and then we built!